stungeye/Programming-1-Notes/docs/07-openframeworks-basics/02-drawing-shapes.md

 ## Translation, Rotation, and Scaling

 We can change the position, scale, and rotation of the coordinate system using a variety of translate and rotate methods.
+These operations work when drawing 3D shapes too.

 ```cpp
 ofTranslate(200, 200, 0); // Move the origin to (200, 200)